cosmos/gaia/docs/governance/formatting.md

 # Formatting a Proposal

+Many proposals allow for long form text to be included, usually under the key `description`.
+These provide the opportunity to include [markdown](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) if formatted correctly as well as line breaks with `\n`.
+Beware, however, that if you are using the CLI to create a proposal, and setting `description` using a flag, the text will be [escaped](https://en.wikipedia.org/wiki/Escape_sequences_in_C) which may have undesired effects.
+If you're using markdown or line breaks it's recommended to put the proposal text into a json file and include that file as part of the CLI proposal, as opposed to individual fields in flags.

 ## Text

 Text proposals are used by delegators to agree to a certain strategy, plan, commitment, future upgrade, or any other statement in the form of text.
 Aside from having a record of the proposal outcome on the Cosmos Hub chain, a text proposal has no direct effect on the change Cosmos Hub.